Mineru98/mysql-mcp-server/README.md

 ### 2.1 Key Components

-- **MCP Server**: A FastMCP or stdio-based server that communicates with AI models
+- **MCP Server**: A FastMCP server that communicates with AI models
 - **MySQL Database**: Manages and stores data
 - **Tools**: Executors that perform database operations